Endowment FAQ

 How does Waterloo's endowment strengthen the University?

 It provides the stability to advance Waterloo’s place nationally and globally.
-A strong endowment is a critical component to help us fulfil our vision of attracting top scholars and renowned academics, and providing the resources to develop strong programs that contribute to the welfare of society.
+A strong endowment is a critical component to help us fulfil our vision of attracting top scholars and renowned academics, and in providing the resources to develop strong programs that contribute to the welfare of society.

 Who oversees and manages the endowment portfolio?

 Waterloo’s Finance and Investment Committee consists of up to nine members, with the majority being external members of the Board of Governors.
 All members bring financial expertise and experience.
-The committee is supported by the University secretary; the vice-president, academic and provost; and the vice-president, administration and finance.
+The committee is supported by the University secretary; the vice-president academic and provost; and the vice-president administration and finance.

 The committee exercises general oversight of the financial affairs of the University; reviews Waterloo’s investment policies, objectives and strategies; reviews the portfolio and performance of the fund managers; and reviews administrative structures, policies and practices.
 The committee reports annually to the Board of Governors, recommending changes as required.